kecman/garage/PLAN.md

 ## Next Release

+- [UI/UX,Bug] Comprehensively handle input that allowed when imgui has keyboard focus e.g., F5 etc
+- [Bug] Gracefully handle files that are empty.
+Maybe only if they were previously loaded.
+- [Bug] JW reported an issue where if the file type changes things crash, fix that!
+- [Bug] JW reported an issue with loading objs that contain quads
+- [Bug?]
+Review parsing for floats.
+If this is broken then reading WKT files may be screwed!!
+- [Bug] What should happen to prevent unwanted clipping when panning with the mouse
+- [UI/UX] Improve camera panning, so there's no 'slipping'
 - [UI/UX,Rendering] Render text over everything else
 - [UI/UX] Make polygon index rendering show the actual indices of the polygon (not the triangulation)
 - [UI/UX] File load/reload should not skip empty files, the filenames could dim when the reload causes the file to become empty (IMPORTANT)